Theory of Angle Resolved Photoemission Spectroscopy of Altermagnetic Mott Insulators

 \textbf{\textit{Single-particle spectral function.---}}In order to numerically compute the single-particle spectral function for large systems, we first perform tensor network simulations to determine the ground state $|\Psi_0\rangle$ of model \eqref{eq: alt tj model eq} at half filling.
 We add a weak sublattice potential to break the SU(2) symmetry of the model and to spontaneously form Néel order.
 We represent the wave function as a matrix product state (MPS) on elongated cylinder geometries and variationally optimize the ground state with the \textit{Density Matrix Renormalization Group} algorithm~\cite{white} using the TeNPy package \cite{Hauschild2018}.
 We then compute the time-dependent correlation function $\langle \Psi_0| c^{\dagger}_{\bm{r}_b\sigma}(\tau)c_{\bm{0}_a\sigma}|\Psi_0\rangle$, where the indices $a,b$ of the real space coordinates indicate the position in the two-site unit cell and $\tau$ is real time.
 From this correlation function, we obtain the spin-resolved spectral function

 measured with spin-resolved ARPES.

 We now determine the spin-resolved spectral function both for the square-lattice antiferromagnet $t=3J, t_+=0$ and the altermagnet $t=3J, t_+=0.4t$; see Fig.~\ref{fig:1}(b,c).
-We have introduced a small staggering field \( B = 5 \cdot 10^{-3} J\) to the Hamiltonian to break the spin symmetry in the z-direction, resulting in a staggered magnetization \( m \simeq 0.25 \), which is half of the saturated Néel order.
-We consider cylinder geometries elongated in the $\bm{a}_1$($\bm{a}_2$) direction, leading to a fine resolution of the shown Brillouin zone cuts.
-The numerical results obtained from the tensor network simulations are checked to be converged with bond dimension of the matrix product state, which is the control parameter for the accuracy of the simulations; see supplemental material for a detailed analysis~\cite{supp}.
+We have introduced a small staggering field \( B = 5 \cdot 10^{-3} J\) to the Hamiltonian to break the spin symmetry in the z-direction, resulting in a staggered magnetization \( m \simeq 0.25 \), which is half of the saturated Néel order. {This reduction is due to the strong quantum fluctuations that in 2D reduce the Néel order parameter.
+It is consistent with a linear spin-wave analysis of altermagnetic Heisenberg model, see supplemental material~\cite{supp}}.
+We consider cylinder geometries elongated in the $\bm{a}_1$($\bm{a}_2$) direction, leading to a fine resolution of the shown Brillouin zone cuts. {We determine the chemical potential by calculating the DMRG energies with $N+1$ and $N-1$ electrons, $\mu_{hf} = [{E(N+1)-E(N-1)}]/{2} $, such that the Mott gap can be directly read off from the spectra~\cite{Kadow_2022}.} The numerical results obtained from the tensor network simulations are checked to be converged with bond dimension of the matrix product state, which is the control parameter for the accuracy of the simulations; see supplemental material for a detailed analysis~\cite{supp}.
 Comparing the antiferromagnet and the altermagnet, both show a well-defined quasiparticle peak at low energies, indicating the formation of the magnetic polaron.
 We further find the minimum of the dispersion both for the altermagnet and the antiferromagnet at the nodal point $Q_2=(\pi/2, \pi/2)$.

 Crucially, we also identify key differences between the antiferromagnet and the altermagnet.
 First, the antiferromagnet has spin degenerate bands while the altermagnet does not.
 In particular, the bands in the altermagnet are spin split and the spectra are related by a $\pi/2$-rotation expected for the $d$-wave altermagnet of Eq.~\eqref{eq: alt tj model eq}.
 Second, in the altermagnet the spectral weight is not uniform for the two spin orientations, which we propse as an additional experimental signature of altermagnetic Mott insulators.